Threat Assessment Guide

 What’s Next

-Create a Gemara Control Catalog that maps security controls to the identified threats using the Control Catalog Guide.
-See the Gemara Layer 2 schema documentation for the full specification.
+Create a Gemara control catalog that maps security controls to these threats using the Control Catalog Guide.